leeenglestone/RemarkableTemplates/README.md

 Then when uploaded to my Remarkable device I can navigate to any day/page and jot notes all over it.
 ![PDF on device](images/remarkable3.png)

+## I just want the template PDF file
+That's fine, if you're happy with the PDF planner layout i've created you can get your own copy of the file at [templates\2023 Yearly Planner v7.pdf](templates\2023 Yearly Planner v7.pdf)

 ## Keep updated!
 To see similar projects like this, follow me on: